jy3186/clabsi_project/new_data.md

 ------------------------------------------------------------------------

-Wald test?
-For hypothesis testing and assumption check?
 Verification of assumptions, model diagnostics, forward selection model Discussion, final evaluation

 May look at the interaction term for age and gender? normality assumption report the r square : how much the variability